philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/README.md

 Take a look at the PSMC output files (.psmc and .par).
 These are the "raw" outputs from PSMC.
 What do all of these numbers mean?

+PSMC runs for multiple rounds (25 in this case).
+Each round the program generates output, and the iterations should get progressively closer to the "true" answer as they go.
+We can look at the results from the final iteration.

+The line starting with "TR" has the estimates for theta_0 (scaled genetic diversity) and rho_0 (scaled recombination rate).

+The following lines have estimates for other parameters, including time and population size at a given time.

 Notably, the numbers are scaled to mutation rate and population size.
 How do we translate these to unscaled estimates of effective population size?

+We have a handy R script, `plot_psmc.R`, that can translate these values for us.
+Use this script to plot the outputs.

+Compare the PSMC outputs from the shotgun_100k dataset to other datasets.
+Are the general trajectories the same?
+How do they differ?
+Which datasets provide higher certainty/smaller confidence intervals?